activisthandbook/activisthandbook/articles/contribute/write/quality-guidelines.md

 ## How to use these guidelines?

-These guidelines are meant to allow you to **quickly** determine the quality of a guide.
-Each of these evaluation criteria are either **fail** or **pass**.
-Guides receive a 1 to 5 score based on the percentage of passing criteria.
+These guidelines are meant to allow you to determine the quality of a guide on Activist Handbook or an external resource.
+They receive a 1 to 5 score based on the 10 evaluation criteria below.

 > **⚠️ Important**:
 >